-- Check poor ventilated areas for mould and condensation
+- Check poorly ventilated areas for mould and damp

-- Check the window frames and doors are sealed without cracks
+- Check the window frames and doors are sealed well

 - Expecting the property to be empty during the winter?
-Run the heating at a low temperature protect from frozen pipes
+Run the heating at a low temperature to protect from frozen pipes.

-- Check your smoke and CO alarms are all present and in working order
+- Check the smoke and CO alarms are all present and in working order

 - If there’s a fireplace, ensure it’s clean and clear

-- Check the external pipes are insulated and protected from being frozen
+- Check the external pipes are insulated and protected from freezing

 - Make sure the gutters and drains are clear of leaves and debris